h2oai/tutorials/Driverless AI/get-started-with-open-source-custom-recipes/get-started-with-open-source-custom-recipes.md

 2\.
 Recipes can be uploaded to Driverless AI by:
 - Uploading custom recipes from your local machine
-- Loading custom recipes from "URL" by copying and pasting the "URL", as shown in this tutorial
+- Loading custom recipes from "URL" by copying and pasting the "URL", as shown in this self-paced course
 - Go to the official recipes (external) repo and search for the recipe that you need and then copy the link to use in `+ Load Custom Recipe from URL`

 ![upload-recipes](assets/upload-recipes.png)